mantidproject/mantid/docs/source/tutorials/python_in_mantid/algorithms_and_workspaces/04_table_ws_py.rst

 PeaksWorkspace
 ==============

 A peaks workspace is a type of table workspace, with a fixed structure, on which each row is represents a peak.
 This functionality is also exposed to python, however usage is outside the scope of this course.
-See [PeaksWorkspace] for more details.
+See :ref:`PeaksWorkspace` for more details.